rosekamallove/Learn_CODE/index.md

 >"Everyone should code, It teaches you how to think." --Steve Jobs
 ---

-- ### What are the features of this repository?
+#### What are the features of this repository?
 - _**Links to all of Computer Science from top Universities like MIT, Stanford, Duke, etc**_
 - Guiding articles, RoadMaps and Checklists

-    - Question Bank: The problem statement and template and the  GFG link already written you just have to write the code.

-    - You can make a branch and start solving questions and make your own solution bank in that way we will multiple people solving the same problem with different approach, win win.

-    - A great resource for our juniors or who are at a lower skill level.

 - One Stop for programming books:

     - Data Strucutres and Algorithms
     - Programming Languages
     - Databases
     - Linux and Windows Command Line
     - Web Development
     - App Development
     - Competitive Coding

-    - Getting in a habbit of Open-Source Contribution.
-    - Getting in a habbit of looking at other people's code.

 ---